Available with Spatial Analyst license.

-Map Algebra is a simple and powerful algebra with which you can execute all Spatial Analyst tools, operators, and functions to perform geographic analysis.
-Map Algebra is available through the Spatial Analyst module; an extension of the ArcPy Python site package.
-As Map Algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) is available to you.
+Map algebra is a simple and powerful algebra with which you can run all Spatial Analyst tools, operators, and functions to perform geographic analysis.
+Map algebra is available through the Spatial Analyst module; an extension of the ArcPy Python site package.
+As map algebra has been integrated in Python, all the functionality of Python and ArcPy and its extensions (modules, classes, functions, and properties) is available to you.

 Spatial Analyst tools are accessed through an algebraic format.
 That is, an object whose name is identified to the left of an equal sign is created based on a tool or operator stated to the right of the equal sign.

 from arcpy.sa import * outRas = Slope("indem")

 The above statement calculates the slope for each cell in the indem dataset and creates a Raster object called outRas to store the results.
 Specific information on importing the Spatial Analyst module to use map algebra can be found at Import the Spatial Analyst module.